Numidia: Agriculture

 The Numidian kingdom was very famous for its agricultural yield; besides lettuce, beans, and other grains already consumed by Berbers since the dawn of their recorded history, Numidia was very productive when it came to its famously high-quality wheat, very similar to the wheat farmed along the banks of the Egyptian Nile.
-According to Roman historian Pliny the elder:

-Among the wheat imports of Rome, is light wheat imported from Gallia which does not surpass the weight of a bushel (Boisseau) 20 livres.
-The weight of the wheat of Sardinia surpasses that of Gallia by half a livre, the wheat of Biossia surpasses that of Gallia by an entire livre, whereas the wheat of Africa surpasses the weight of wheat of Gallia by a whole livre and three fourths.
+Grain

+Strabo states that Massinissa transformed many Berbers into farmers and civilized them.
+The Massylian kingdom already had extensive agricultural lands, expanded further by his conquests; in some areas the soil was so fertile that simply scratching it after harvest allowed fallen seeds to yield a new crop.
+Polybius praised his agricultural policy: Massinissa developed the greatly enlarged royal domains and set an example by farming them himself.
+Towns named with the epithet Regia or Regius (Bulla Regia, Zama Regia, Hippo Regius, Thimida Regia) likely belonged to these royal estates.
+Diodorus notes that he left each son a fully equipped farm of about 875 hectares.
+Peace in his kingdom was the key factor that allowed Numidian agriculture to flourish under his rule.

+Epigraphic and literary evidence indicates that Numidia had abundant—and likely surplus—cereal production.
+A Greek inscription records Massinissa’s gift to the temple of Apollo at Delos of 2,796½ medimnoi of grain, which sold for 10,000 drachmas.
 In 179 BC, King Masinissa of Numidia received a golden crown from the inhabitants of Delos, as he had offered them a shipload of grain.
 A statue of Masinissa was erected in Delos in his honor, with an inscription by a native from Rhodes.
 His sons, too, had statues erected on the island of Delos; the King of Bithynia, Nicomedes, had also dedicated a statue to Masinissa.
-By 143 AD, the export of olive oil from Numidia rivaled its grain export throughout the Roman Empire.

-In 200 BC, the Roman Army stationed in Macedonia received 17,508 hectoliters of Numidian wheat; in 198 BC, the Roman Army in Greece was sent, once again, the same amount of wheat.
+Livy notes that Massinissa supplied large quantities of wheat to Roman armies during the wars against Philip, Antiochus, and Perseus, including successive shipments of several hundred thousand bushels; In 200 BC, the Roman Army stationed in Macedonia received 17,508 hectoliters of Numidian wheat; in 198 BC, the Roman Army in Greece was sent, once again, the same amount of wheat.
 In 191 BC, Rome received 26,262 hectoliters of wheat and 21,885 hectoliters of barley; Greece, the same year, received 43,770 hectoliters of wheat and 26,262 hectoliters of barley.
 Then, in 171 BC, the Roman army in Macedonia received 87,540 hectoliters of wheat.
+In 170 BC he provided one million bushels for the army in Macedonia.
+Massinissa's successor Micipsa continued these supplies.
+Plutarch further records that grain was sent to Roman troops in Sardinia.